Mekari Qontak

 Campaign

-A series of marketing or sales activities targeted at a specific group of contacts or leads.
+A set of marketing or sales activities aimed at a specific group.

 Campaign Management